The Dos and Don’ts of Cultural Appropriation

 2. It’s Important to Pay Homage to Artistry and Ideas, and Acknowledge Their Origins

 Cultural appropriation was at the heart of this year’s Costume Institute exhibition, “China: Through the Looking Glass,” at New York’s Metropolitan Museum of Art.
-There was a great deal of hand-wringing in advance of the gala celebrating the exhibit’s opening—a glitzy event for the fashion industry which many expected to be a minefield for accidental racism (and a goldmine for the cultural-appropriation police).
+There was a great deal of hand-wringing in advance of the gala celebrating the exhibition’s opening—a glitzy event for the fashion industry that many expected to be a minefield for accidental racism (and a goldmine for the cultural-appropriation police).

 Instead, the red carpet showcased some splendid examples of cultural appropriation done right.
 Among the evening’s best-dressed was Rihanna, who navigated the theme with aplomb in a fur-trimmed robe by Guo Pei, a Beijing-based Chinese couturier whose work was also part of the Met’s exhibition.
 Rihanna’s gown was “imperial yellow,” a shade reserved for the emperors of ancient Chinese dynasties, and perfectly appropriate for pop stars in the 21st century.
 Rihanna could have worn a Western interpretation, like this stunning Yves Saint Laurent dress Tom Ford designed for the label in 2004, but she won the night by rightfully shining the spotlight on a design from China.